lakhwinder07/lakhwinder07.github.io/index.md

 Hi!

 I am Lakhwinder Singh, presently a Ph.D. research scholar at the [Panjab University Chandigarh](https://www.puchd.ac.in/) in the Mechanical Engineerning Department.
-My research focuses on the use of crystal plasticity modeling of deformation behavior of aluminium alloys at different strain rates.
+My research focuses on the crystal plasticity modeling of deformation behavior of aluminium alloys at different strain rates.
 [Click here](https://scholar.google.com/citations?user=EJgs6AIAAAAJ) to read about my current and previous research works.